trfoster/trfoster/README.md

 # 💫 About Me:
-Project lead of Project pixel https://projectpixel.uk Current Beng Software engineering student at University of Sheffield Currently learning about Linux, domains, .NET APIs and more via small projects
+Project lead of Project pixel https://projectpixel.uk <br>
+Current Beng Software engineering student at University of Sheffield <br>
+Currently learning about Linux, domains, .NET APIs and more via small projects